elastic/rally/docs/track.rst

 * ``only-if-exists`` (optional, defaults to ``true``): Defines whether the index template should only be deleted if it exists.
 * ``delete-matching-indices`` (optional, defaults to ``false``): Whether to delete indices that match the index template's index pattern.
 * ``index-pattern`` (mandatory iff ``delete-matching-indices`` is ``true``): Specifies the index pattern to delete.
-* ``request-params`` (optional): A structure containing any request parameters that are allowed by the delete index template API.
+* ``request-params`` (optional): A structure containing any request parameters that are allowed by the delete template API.
 Rally will not attempt to serialize the parameters and pass them as is.
 Always use "true" / "false" strings for boolean parameters.

 **Examples**